HTMLCSS-GodMode/omnifood-site/README.md

 - **Hero Section**: Engages visitors with high-quality imagery and a clear call-to-action.
 - **Header with New Logo**: A redesigned header featuring our brand-new logo and enhanced navigation.
+- **Featured In Section**: Highlights the trusted media outlets and publications that have featured OmniFood, boosting credibility and user trust.
 - **How It Works Section**: Guides users through the steps to use the OmniFood service.
 - **Reusable Grid System**: A flexible, responsive grid system for quick layout development.
 - **Modular CSS Files**: The CSS has been split into multiple files, improving readability and making the code easier to manage and scale.